AleronWen/ClassicGearSet/README.md

 ## Contributors

-Miself, Teuz (not my real name of course...) and people from my WoW Classic guild that have tested this thing.
+Miself (Aleron Wen) and people from my WoW Classic guild that have tested this thing.

 ## License